Wake Up, Girls!: Wake Up, Girls! New Chapter

-The opening theme is "7 Senses" and the ending theme is "Shizuku no Kan" (雫の冠, Drop's Crown); both are performed by the voice acting unit Wake Up, Girls! (made up of the series main cast).
+The opening theme is "7 Senses" and the ending theme is "Shizuku no Kan" (雫の冠, Drop's Crown); both are performed by the voice acting unit Wake Up, Girls! (made up of the series' main cast).

 Voice actress unit

 Wake Up, Girls!

 Wake Up, Girls! was also a voice acting unit formed of the series' main cast; Mayu Yoshioka, Airi Eino, Minami Tanaka, Yoshino Aoyama, Nanami Yamashita, Kaya Okuno, and Miyu Takagi.
 Their first single outside of the Wake Up, Girls! anime franchise is the ending theme for the 2016 anime television series, Scorching Ping Pong Girls.
 On June 15, 2018, it was announced that the unit would disband after their last concert on March 8, 2019.

 Run Girls, Run!

 Run Girls, Run! is a voice acting unit derived from the unit sharing the same name casting in Wake Up, Girls!
-New Chapter started in 2017: Coco Hayashi, Yūka Morishima and Nanami Atsugi.
+New Chapter started in 2017: Coco Hayashi, Yuuka Morishima and Nanami Atsugi.
 They cast in Wake Up, Girls! series initially, while their first single has a collaboration with the opening theme of Death March to the Parallel World Rhapsody.